kazuhitoyokoi/nr-handson-techxchange2025/linter.md

 # Flow Linter
-A code linter is a common feature in the programming to check for potential errors in the code.
+A code linter is a common feature in programming to check for potential errors in the code.
 For example, we use ESLint for JavaScript and Flake8 for Python.
-The Node-RED project also provides Flow Linter, which is same idea as the code linters.
+The Node-RED project also provides Flow Linter, which has same features as the code linters.
 Since Node-RED is visual programming tool, Flow Linter provides error sugesstions not only for JavaScript code in function nodes but also for flow-based programming.
 In this material, we will focus on the both linter rules.

 # Linter Rules
 ## function-eslint